chrh-sitecore/developer-portal/data/markdown/pages/learn/accelerate/content-hub/implementation/custom-logic/triggers-and-actions/conditionally-generate-renditions.md

 ### Create a trigger

-*   Navigate to Manage \> Triggers
+*   Navigate to Manage \> Triggers.

-*   Create a new trigger by Hitting the New Trigger button
+*   Create a new trigger by hitting the New Trigger button.

 #### General

-Fill in the General tab with the following details
+Fill in the General tab with the following details:

 *   Name: _PREFIX - Add Social Media Processing Matrix_

 *   Objective: _Entity Creation, Entity Modification_

-    *   The Objective in combinations with the Conditions allows us to define when the trigger will be executed
+    *   The Objective in combinations with the Conditions allows us to define when the trigger will be executed.

 *   Execution type: _In Background_

-    *   We want to **avoid** as much as possible execution In Process as this will block the entity save process.
+    *   Use ‘In Background’ where possible as ‘In Process’ blocks the entity save process.

 ![image-20241122-134130.png](/images/learn/accelerate/content-hub/attachments/5452759211/5452923045.png?width=760)

 #### Conditions

-*   Add the “M.Asset” target definition as we want to run the trigger for Asset’s.
+*   Add the “M.Asset” target definition as we want to run the trigger for Assets.

 *   We will first define to which conditions the asset need to apply in order to run the Action (the current state of the Asset)

-    *   Add Content Repository and Final Lifecycle conditions first as a good practice
+    *   Add Content Repository and Final Lifecycle conditions first as a good practice:

         *   **Final Lifecycle**: _Created, Under Review, Approved_

         *   **Content Repository**: Standard

-    *   Add an additional condition to filter on **Asset Type** “_Social_”
+    *   Add an additional condition to filter on **Asset Type** “_Social_”.

-    *   Finally we will also check if the _Social_ media processing matrix isn’t attached to our Asset Yet by adding a filter for **Media Matrix**
+    *   Finally we will also check if the _Social_ media processing matrix isn’t attached to our Asset Yet by adding a filter for **Media Matrix**.

-*   The second part of the Condition I like to reserve for identifying what has changed on my entity as I am only interested in relevant changes.
+*   The second part of the Condition is a good place to reserve for identifying what has changed on the entity (we are only interested in relevant changes):

     *   Add an additional filter on the **Asset Type** relation changes.

 ![image-20241122-140112.png](/images/learn/accelerate/content-hub/attachments/5452759211/5454659593.png?width=717)

-\> As a good practice, try to put as much conditions as possible that fits the situation on the trigger as we want to avoid any unnecessary executions of our script.
-In the above example I did split up Conditions that indicate the current state of the entity (top) and below Conditions that checks any relevant changes made on the entity.
+\> As a good practice, try to put as many conditions as possible that fit the situation on the trigger so we avoid any unnecessary executions of our script.
+In the above example we split up 1) Conditions that indicate the current state of the entity (top), and 2) Conditions that checks any relevant changes made on the entity (bottom).

 #### Actions